urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/julia_compilation_error_message.PNG">
 </p>

-The above graph shows how effective the compilation error message was for the debugger in the case of Julia
+The above graph shows how effective the compilation error message was for the participants in the case of Julia
-   - 5/9 debuggers found the error message to be of little help or of no help at all
+   - 5/9 participants found the error message to be of little help or of no help at all
-   - 3/9 debuggers found the message to be somewhat helpful with no one finding it to be most helpful
+   - 3/9 participants found the message to be somewhat helpful with no one finding it to be most helpful
    - Thus, it can be said that for the error we introduced in Julia, people were finding the error message not much helpful

 #### Understandability of Julia language (1 being easy to understand and 5 being tough to interpret)